REAL COLOR MARKERS: Your Mileage May Vary

 James (Doc) Wooldridge

-James is a passionate scale modeller, researcher, and amateur historian whose meticulous approach enhances every project he undertakes.
-Renowned for his super-detailing techniques and faithful colour schemes, his articles have appeared on Scalemates and even earned spots in Google Featured Snippets.
-As an active member of a leading scale-modelling Facebook community, he regularly shares cutting-edge methods and fresh ideas.
-James also creates engaging video tutorials for a prominent Scale Modelling Club and excels in scale-model photography, showcasing his work with professional flair.
-A founding executive of both KSM–IPMS and Kawartha Scale Modellers, he continues to shape and inspire the hobby through leadership, innovation, and an unwavering commitment to craftsmanship.💡📏 📐📱🎬 📷 🎥
+James is a dedicated scale modeller, researcher, and respected author with a deep passion for the craft.
+His meticulous approach brings exceptional detail and historical accuracy to every project.
+Renowned for his super-detailing techniques and authentic colour schemes, James has been featured on Scalemates and even in Google Featured Snippets.
+As an active contributor to a leading scale modelling Facebook community, he regularly shares innovative techniques and fresh perspectives.
+He also produces engaging video tutorials for a major scale modelling club and is an accomplished scale model photographer, presenting his work with professional polish.
+A founding executive of both KSM–IPMS and Kawartha Scale Modellers, James continues to shape and inspire the hobby through visionary leadership, creativity, and an unwavering commitment to excellence.💡📏 📐📱🎬 📷 🎥